niygomhonor/Quote-Neodo/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+TThis is a quotes application that allow auser to create quotes and vote what they liked[Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

 ## Development server